rafaQueiroz1/Data-analysis/README.md

 # Data analysis
-Use of the pandas and matplotlib to analize and plot out data from a shopping database
+Use of the pandas and matplotlib libraries to analize and plot out data from a shopping database